 Meadowcroft Rockshelter and Historic Village

-Marvel at the site’s massive, rock overhang used by the region’s earliest inhabitants for shelter more than 16,000 years ago, and then travel back through time to experience what everyday life was like for residents of the Upper Ohio Valley over the past 400 years.
+Practically situated in Pittsburgh’s backyard, Meadowcroft is anchored by a massive 16,000-year-old rock overhang that was used by the region’s earliest inhabitants for shelter—where visitors of all ages can experience firsthand what everyday life was like for Upper Ohio Valley inhabitants over the past 400 years.

-Inside two 1770s-era structures, visitors will discover fascinating similarities and differences between the everyday lives of European settlers and American Indians who occupied the Upper Ohio Valley during the frontier period.
+Step into a wigwam located within a 16th-century Eastern Woodland Indian village to test your skills using the atlatl, a spear thrower used by prehistoric hunters.
+Inspect two 1770s-era structures to discover the similarities and differences between the everyday lives of European settlers and American Indians who inhabited the Upper Ohio Valley during the frontier period.